rchui/laminar/docs/scaling_out.md

 ## Chained ForEach

-It is common to performed multiple foreach loops in a row, where each value produced by a foreach is passed to another foreach.
+It is common to performed multiple foreach loops in a row, where each value produced by a foreach task is passed to another foreach task.
 You can define `Parameter(index=None)` in subsequent `ForEach` to create a `1:1` mapping of one foreach to another.

 ```python
 # main.py